9dots/devy/devy-blue/README.md

 - debugging

 ##### Project
-Students create a text based game in dash.
+Students create a text based game in cycle-shell.
 The inspiration for this project is the game Zork.
 Check out an online version [here](http://iplayif.com/?story=http%3A%2F%2Fwww.ifarchive.org%2Fif-archive%2Fgames%2Fzcode%2Fzdungeon.z5) to see how the game works.